• Skip to primary navigation

 • Add all the ingredients listed above to a big bowl and wash them till the water runs clear.

-• Soak them all together in the same bowl for a 4-5 hours or overnight.
+• Soak them all together in the same bowl for 4-5 hours or overnight.

 lentils and quinoa being grinder for dosa

-• Add some peeled ginger, green chili along with salt to the blender.
-Green chili is optional, and can be skipped.
+• Add some peeled ginger, green chili, and salt to the blender.
+Green chili is optional and can be skipped.

 Dosa batter in the blender and in a bowl